 If I have more than one child, should I have more than one account?

 You will likely want separate 529 plan accounts for each child.
 Each 529 plan account can have only one beneficiary.
-Many investors choose to take advantage of the Age-Based Portfolio Strategy for their accounts, which manages the account based on the age of the child.
+Many investors who are saving for college choose to take advantage of the Age-Based Portfolio Strategy for their accounts, which manages the account based on the age of the child.
 For this reason, you may want separate accounts for children of different ages.

 What are the fees and expenses?